bg

 If you enjoyed sex before the menopause, you should continue to enjoy it afterwards, but sex may become painful because of vaginal dryness.

-When can I stop using birth control?
+When can I stop using contraception?

 Many women worry they might be pregnant when there are long gaps between periods which often happens during the menopause.
 If there is a chance you might be pregnant, ease your mind by getting a pregnancy test.